mbogonko/Predicting-Recipe-Rating/README.md

 ### Bivariate Analysis

 For this analysis, we examined the distribution of the rating of the recipe conditioned between the sugary recipes and non-sugary recipes.
 The graph below shows that recipes with rating of 3, 4 and 5 are more likely to be non-sugary recipes while the recipes with rating of 1 and 2 are more likely to be sugary recipes.
-We would dive deeper to see if the difference in these proportions are significant in later sections.

 <iframe
   src="assets/rating_sugar.html"